-Following on from Performing Race and curated by Dr Shona Hunter of Whitespaces, Disorienting Race publicly brought together engaged interdisciplinary scholars, artists, poets, producers and performers to explore the ways in which intersecting hierarchies of race are disrupted and reinforced through everyday practices such as how we look, talk think and act though our biographies and identities, our institutions, in our common places at the local shop, in the school and in our governing spaces.
+Following on from Performing Race (curated by Dr Javeria Shah), Disorienting Race (curated by Dr Shona Hunter) publicly brought together engaged interdisciplinary scholars and performers to explore the ways in which intersecting hierarchies of race are disrupted and reinforced through everyday practices such as how we look, talk think and act though our biographies and identities, our institutions, in our common places at the local shop, in the school and in our governing spaces.

 Taking its starting point as the reality of the global colonial present where the construct of race frames, interactions, ideas and feelings, the event brings together differently positioned voices to think about how these complexly positioned perspectives can come together to intervene in our common life for anti-racist anti-colonial futures.

 The event format was mixed including discussion, film showing, performance and Q & A. The format modelled a way of publicly considering how the recognition of the everyday human violence of living in a white supremacist world can work with a reparative urge to work together for social justice.